|

 The Institute for Inclusion in the Legal Profession

 Sandra S. Yamate is the CEO of the Institute for Inclusion in the Legal Profession.
-She was the Chief Marketing and Diversity Officer at Discovery Services LLC and spent the preceding ten years as the Director of the American Bar Association's Commission on Racial and Ethnic Diversity in the Profession.
+Previously, she spent ten years as the Director of the American Bar Association's Commission on Racial and Ethnic Diversity in the Profession.
 She was the first Executive Director of the Chicago Committee on Minorities in Large Law Firms.
 Prior to that, Sandra was a litigator in Chicago for ten years.

 Outside the legal profession, Sandra is best known for her interest in multicultural children's literature.
 She and her husband are the founders of Polychrome Publishing Corporation, the only company in the country dedicated to producing children's books by and about Asian Americans.
 Sandra authored Polychrome's first two books, Char Siu Bao Boy and Ashok By Any Other Name.
 Polychrome books have been described as exemplary examples of anti-bias children's literature by Teaching Tolerance Magazine, a publication of the Southern Poverty Law Institute, and are included in the Anti-Defamation League's World of Difference Program bibliography of recommended children's books.

 Sandra was a founding member of the Asian American Bar Association of the Greater Chicago Area and the National Asian Pacific American Bar Association, where she served as the first Central Region Governor.
 She is a former president of the Japanese American Service Committee, the oldest Asian American social service agency in the Midwest and the Harvard Law Society of Illinois.
 She is a former member of the boards of the Japanese American Citizens League, the Asian American Institute, the National Women's Political Caucus of Metropolitan Chicago, the Girl Scouts of Chicago, Friends of the Chicago Public Library, the Asian Pacific American Women's Leadership Institute, and Asian Americans for Inclusive Education.
+Sandra is a member of the Board of Trustees of The National Judicial College, an organization that offers courses to improve judicial productivity, challenge current perceptions of justice and inspire judges to achieve judicial excellence.
 She has written and spoken extensively on diversity in the legal profession and on multicultural children's literature.

 Sandra earned her AB in Political Science (cum laude) and History (magna cum laude) from the University of Illinois at Urbana Champaign where she was elected to Phi Beta Kappa.
 She received her JD from Harvard Law School.